janpajerski/odin-rock-paper-scissors/README.md

 The game is a two player "duel".
 In each round, both players draw rock, paper or scissors.
 Rock beats scissors, paper beats rock, and scissors beat paper.

 # Make a Plan
-I am foregoing to Odin project instructions to see if I can complete this thinking on my own.
+I am foregoing the Odin project instructions to see if I can complete this thinking on my own.
 Obviously, the function names will likely be a little different.

 ## Questions
 ### Is there a user interface?